MoHoMood/eMoods/README.md

 **Required Must-have Stories**

+- [x] User can see the launch screen.
+- [x] User can see the feed screen.
+- [x] User can tap into the account screen.
+- [x] User can see the search screen.
-* User can log in and log out.
+- [ ] User can search other usernames, emojis, and captions.
+- [x] User can see the post screen.
+- [x] User can see the username change screen.
-* User can update their name in their account page.
+- [ ] User can change their name in their account page.
+- [x] User can see the password change screen.
+- [ ] User can change their password in their account page.
+- [x] User can see the account deactivation screen.
+- [x] User can enter their username and password to log in.
+- [ ] User can log in.
+- [ ] User can log out.
-* User can update their mood (use of emoji is mandatory but comments are optional )
+- [ ] User can post their moods (use of emoji is mandatory but comments are optional.)
+- [ ] User can see others' post.
+- [ ] User can comment to others' post.
-* User can see/comment/react to others' post.
+- [ ] User can react to others' post.